t3hfx/react-native-native-skeleton/README.md

 ## Running example

-You could try to play with different settings in example/ folder.
+You could try to play with different settings in example/ project.
 To do this you would need to:

 ```sh
 cd example